 - When the meat is nicely browned, transfer it to paper towel and wipe off excess fat.

 - Slice the ginger and cut green part of Tokyo Negi into 2-inch pieces.
 Save two slices for later.

 With the white part of Tokyo Negi, make Shiraga Negi for garnish (See How To Make Shiraga Negi).

 - In a large pot, put the browned pork belly, green part of Tokyo Negi, half of sliced ginger (save some for later), and pour water to cover the meat.

 - Meanwhile make 3 hard boiled eggs (Check How To Make Perfect Hard Boiled Eggs).

-- After cooking for 2 hours, take out the meat and wipe off excess oil with paper towel.
+- After cooking for 2 hours, drain and take out the meat and wipe off excess oil with paper towel.

 - In another large pot (I use a cast iron pot), put the pork belly, dashi stock, sake, and mirin.
 Start cooking on medium high heat.

 - Add sugar, soy sauce, the rest of ginger slices, and the red chili pepper (I remove the seeds for my kids.).

 - When boiling, lower the heat but keep simmering.
 Place Otoshibuta on top (If you don't have an Otoshibuta, make one!
 See How To Make Otoshibuta) and do not need to put a regular lid.
 We’ll be cooking for 1 hour.

 After cooking for 30 minutes, add the hard-boiled eggs.
 Remove otoshibuta and continue simmering.

 - Simmer for another 30 minutes.
 Once in a while pour the sauce on top of the meat and rotate the meat and eggs.
 Make sure you have enough liquid so they won’t get burnt.
 When the sauce gets reduced and the meat has nice glaze, it’s ready to serve.
 Serve the pork belly and eggs with Shiraga Negi on top.

 - If you prefer this dish to be less oily and have more flavor, wait for another day.
 Cool down the pot completely and store it in the refrigerator overnight.
 Next day take out the pot from the refrigerator and remove the solidified fat before heating up.
 Heat thoroughly and serve the pork belly and eggs with Shiraga Negi on top.